edwardtanguay/go-showcase-examples/README.md

 - **01700-methods** - attaching methods to structs, pseudo OOP in Go
 - **01800-functions** - basics of functions, e.g. return values, multiple parameters
 - **02000-fetch-and-create-files** - fetchs an array of items via API and creates a HTML file that displays them
+- **02100-url** - function that takes a URL and returns info from it, base url, url variables
 -